jsx-eslint/eslint-plugin-react/docs/rules/display-name.md

 });
 ```

-The following patterns are not warnings:
+The following patterns are not considered warnings:

 ```js
 var Hello = React.createClass({